Competitive Information Disclosure with Heterogeneous Consumer Search: Comparative Statics

 A further observation arises directly from expression \eqref{eq:comparative_stretch}.
 Deviating to partial-purchase signals becomes weakly more profitable under $H_2$ compared to $H_1$ precisely when $H_2$ first-order stochastically dominates $H_1$.

 \begin{proposition} Assume $H_1$ and $H_2$ satisfies Assumption \ref{assumption:diag}, and $H_2$ first order stochastically dominates $H_1$.
 Then,

-Moreover, if $H_2(c)<H_1(c)$ for all $c\in(0,\overline{c})$ and $a^M_1>0$, then $a^M_2<a^M_1$. \end{proposition} Proposition \ref{proposition:comp_stat_fosd} can also be directly derived from Corollary \ref{corollary:a^M}: $H_2(c)/c\leq H_1(c)/c$ for all $c$ implies $h_2(c_2^M)\leq h_1(c_1^M)$.
+Moreover, if $H_2(c)<H_1(c)$ for all $c\in(0,\overline{c})$ and $a^M_1>0$, then $a^M_2<a^M_1$. \end{proposition} Proposition \ref{proposition:comp_stat_fosd} can also be directly derived from Corollary \ref{corollary:a^M}: $H_2(c)/c\leq H_1(c)/c$ for all $c$ implies $\underline{h}_2^{avg}\leq \underline{h}_1^{avg}$.

-Both notions of increased search costs (the $\alpha$-scale stretch or FOSD) thus lead firms to disclose less information.
-In either case, deviations to partial-purchase signals become more profitable, since under $H_2$, fewer low-cost consumers are lost and more high-cost consumers can be captured.
+Both notions of increased search costs (the $\alpha$-scale stretch or FOSD) lead firms to disclose less information in equilibrium.
+In both cases, deviations to partial-purchase signals become more profitable, since under $H_2$, fewer low-cost consumers are lost and more high-cost consumers can be captured.
 An $\alpha$-scale stretch disperses consumers more widely, while FOSD shifts the distribution toward higher costs, enhancing profitability of deviations.

 Next, we establish a convergence results toward the benchmarks studied in Section \ref{section:benchmark}.
 Consider an initial distribution $H_0$ and define a sequence $\{H_k\}$ obtained by repeatedly applying an $\frac{1}{\alpha}$-scale stretch (shrinking) $k$ times.
 As $k$ increases, the support shrinks toward the degenerate distribution $\delta_0$, corresponding to the frictionless scenario.
-Because $h_k(c^M_k)=\alpha^k h_0(c_0^M)$ diverges, the maximally informative threshold $a^M_k=c_F^{-1}(\frac{1}{h_k(c^M_k)})$ converges to $c_F^{-1}(0)=1$.
+Because $\underline{h}_k^{avg}=\alpha^k \underline{h}_0^{avg}$ diverges, the maximally informative threshold $a^M_k=c_F^{-1}(\frac{1}{\underline{h}_k^{avg}})$ converges to $c_F^{-1}(0)=1$.
 Hence, the maximally informative equilibrium converges in distribution to full information.
 This generalizes to arbitrary sequence of distributions with shrinking support.